aspose-imaging/Aspose.Imaging-Documentation/python-net/developer-guide/how-to/edit-photo-programmatically/filter-image/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-You can select different filter types: `SmallRectangular`, `BigRectangular`, `Sharpen`, `MotionWiener`, `BilateralSmoothing`, `GaussBlur`, `GaussWiener` and `Median` to edit a photo or image.
-The Rectangle filters create the effect of putting a special glass before a camera through which we can see the picture with different filtered views.
-To filter a photo with a Rectangle filter just set the rectangle dimensions and then apply them to your image by using
+The `filter` method supports several filter types such as: `SmallRectangular`, `BigRectangular`, `GaussBlur` and `GaussWiener` to edit a photo or image.
+Applying rectangle filters will create the effect of looking through a glass placed before a camera through which we can see the picture with different filtered views.
+The rectangle filter need to set the rectangle dimensions and then apply them to your image by using
 <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging/rasterimage/#filter_rectangle_options_25">Filter method</a> with two options.
 The first option is a Rectangle object and the second is
 <a href="https://reference.aspose.com/imaging/python-net/aspose.imaging.imagefilters.filteroptions/">filter type options</a>.
-If you want to apply a filter for a vector image, you need to rasterize it before:
+You can apply a filter for a vector image as well, but you need to rasterize it before:
 </p>

 {{< gist "aspose-com-gists" "ff91f0a36b9bf6eae152d95791eb3bcc" "filter-images.py" >}}

-Please see <a href="https://docs.aspose.com/imaging/python-net/applying-median-and-wiener-filters/">Aspose documentation</a> for more applying filter examples.
+Follow the <a href="https://docs.aspose.com/imaging/python-net/applying-median-and-wiener-filters/">Aspose developer's guide</a> link for more filter examples on Python.